edurant/edurant.github.io/advising/msml.md

 (Databases and   | CS3860  | CSC3320
 Web Apps) or     | SE2840  | SWE2511
 Machine Learning | CS3400  | CSC4601

+## CS Major and MSML Elective CSC5601 Theory of Machine Learning
+Early entry CS majors have the option of taking this course to simultaneously satisfy their undergraduate requirement of CS3400 or CSC4601.
+Students who have credit for CS3400 or CSC4601 may not take CSC5601.

 # Course Details